NobirdAndy/RTHKnews-Scraper/README.md

 # RTnews-Scraper
-A simple project to pratice web scrapping.
+A simple project to practice web scrapping.